Skip to main content

 Quick answers

 To qualify for a Temporary Resident Visa in Mexico, you need to demonstrate economic solvency.
-This typically involves showing bank statements or proof of employment with a monthly income greater than $1,500.…
+This typically involves showing bank statements or proof of employment with a qualifying monthly income — commonly cited as the equivalent of MX$30,000, though INM sets it as a multiple of the UMA, so confirm the current figure on the official INM portal before you apply.
+Financial documentation is a key part of the application process managed by the Instituto Nacional de Migración (INM).

 How Financial Proof Works